IETF-Hackathon/mDNSResponder/README.md

 There are other ways that automatic configuration can be performed, described in [Section 11 of RFC 6763](https://tools.ietf.org/html/rfc6763#section-11).

+On OpenWrt, the domain can be configured as follows:

+	uci set dhcp.isc_dhcpd.domain="service.home.arpa"
+	/etc/init.d/dhcpd restart

+If you are using the default configuration as we have described earlier, this will configure the correct domain; if you are using a different domain, that domain is the correct one to specify in this command, rather than service.home.arpa.
+You may need to disconnect from and reassociate with the router's Wifi network to get the new setting.

 In an operational network, no client configuration is required.
 It is all completely automatic.